Andrada2192/manual_testing_jira_redmine/README.md

 ### 2.5 Test execution
-the tests will be executed on the following browsers: Chrome and IE if time will be available we will extend tests on Mozilla and Brave browsers
+All tests will be executed on the following browsers: Chrome and IE if time will be available we will extend tests on Mozilla and Brave browsers
+Completed GUI and functional testing
+Executed a number of 8 GUI tests, with the majority(7) resulting in a "pass" status, one of them having "fail" status Executed a number of 11 functional tests, 6 of them resulting in a "pass" status, 4 of them having "fail" status and one being blocked
-Bugs will be created based on the failed test cases The full regression testing will be done after new application changes Retesting will be done after a bug is fixed
+Bugs will be created based on the failed test cases and reported and are currently undergoing remediation.
+After their resolution, retesting and regression testing will be performed

 ### 2.6 Test closure